What is Agile Project Management and how does it empower teams?

 Agile flips the script on traditional project management.
 It’s not about following a strict plan or loads of paperwork.
 Instead, Agile is about being flexible and ensuring the customer is happy.
 This approach is super important today, where things change at lightning speed.

 One of the coolest things about Agile is its way of doing things in small steps, called iterative development.
 Think of it like building a puzzle.
-You combine small sections instead of trying to fit all the pieces simultaneously.
+You put together small sections instead of trying to fit all the pieces at once.
 This allows you to see your progress and make changes as you go.

 At the heart of Agile are its core elements: the development team, product backlog, and sprint reviews.
 These components collaboratively fuel a project’s momentum.